pinterest/pinterest-python-sdk/README.md

   * [Bug Report Template](https://github.com/pinterest/pinterest-python-sdk/blob/main/.github/ISSUE_TEMPLATE/bug_report.md)
   * [Feature Request Template](https://github.com/pinterest/pinterest-python-sdk/blob/main/.github/ISSUE_TEMPLATE/feature_request.md)

-**Note**: There is currently no guaranteed SLA for responding to or resolving issues while the SDK is in beta.
+**Note**: There is no guaranteed SLA for responding to or resolving issues.

 For any general issues related to the Pinterest API (or other Pinterest products) you can contact support at [help.pinterest.com](https://help.pinterest.com)